 Pee Wee is the smallest member of the Kitten Posse, though she’s grown more than I expected, given her poor health as a kitten.
 If there’s a “teacher’s pet” among them all, she’s it.
 At least in her own mind.
 If I happen to lean against the kitchen counter while talking to the chef (Neal,) it isn’t long before Pee Wee is as at my feet, gazing lovingly upward.
 If I pay no attention, it isn’t long before she takes matters into her own paws!

 She also loves jigsaw puzzles, especially rolling around on partially assembled puzzles (while I’m working on them,) and loose pieces.
 She’s a good companion, but not much help.

 Rebel has grown up to be as big as Lou, which is a surprise since he wasn’t remarkable for size as a kitten.
 He’s not the bravest cat in the pride, preferring to be safe rather than sorry.
-He gives the older neighborhood toms wide berth and sometimes also retreats from the three older females.
+He gives the older neighborhood toms wide berth and sometimes also retreats from the older females.
 He’s also cautious around strangers, though he’s friendly with us.